Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 To enable the creation of Choropleths it is needed to allocate a 3-letter location code to each region.
 This is done by completing a join using the Location_Code mapping table.
 This was created manually by refering to the location codes from the Geo-JSON, and the regional names from the Gas_Consumption table.

-This mapping table also allowed me to clean inconsistencies in the naming of regions found in the data; mapping both ‘Inner London’ and ‘Outer London’ as ‘London’; and mapping inconsistencies such as 'Yorkshire and the Humber' to 'Yorkshire and The Humber'.
+This mapping table also allowed inconsistencies in the naming of regions found in the data to be cleaned.
+Mapping both ‘Inner London’ and ‘Outer London’ as ‘London’; and mapping inconsistencies such as 'Yorkshire and the Humber' to 'Yorkshire and The Humber'.
 ```python
 #Importing the GeoJSON
 with urlopen('https://raw.githubusercontent.com/martinjc/UK-GeoJSON/refs/heads/master/json/eurostat/ew/nuts1.json') as response: